Public vs. Private IP Addresses: What’s the Difference?

 A private IP address is an address reserved for use within local networks.
 These addresses are defined in RFC 1918 and are not routable on the public internet.
 Any router on the internet that encounters a packet with a private source or destination address will drop it.

-Private addresses exist because there are not enough IPv4 addresses (roughly 4.3 billion) for every device in the world to have its own public IP.
-By letting organizations reuse the same private ranges internally, RFC 1918 massively extends the effective address space.
-Your home network can use 192.168.1.0/24, and so can your neighbor’s — there is no conflict because these addresses never appear on the public internet.
+Private addresses exist because IPv4 has only about 4.3 billion addresses total.
+Not enough for every device in the world to have its own public IP.
+RFC 1918 lets organizations reuse the same private ranges internally, massively extending the effective address space.
+Your home network can use 192.168.1.0/24, and so can your neighbor’s.
+There is no conflict because these addresses never appear on the public internet.

 The Three Private IP Ranges